ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 Since the calculation of each ΔM can be done in constant time, Step-2 of the greedy algorithm requires O(L) computations.
 After deciding which communities to merge, the update of the matrix (recording $l_{AB}$) can be done in a worst-case time O(N).
 Since the algorithm requires N–1 community mergers, its complexity is $O[(L + N)N]$, or $O(N^2)$ on a sparse graph.

 **Optimized Greedy Algorithm**
-The use of data structures for sparse matrices can decrease the greedy algorithm’s computational complexity to O(N log2N).
-For more details please read the paper Finding community structure in very large networksLinks to an external site. by Clauset, Newman and Moore.
+The use of data structures for sparse matrices can decrease the greedy algorithm’s computational complexity to $O(N log^2N)$.
+For more details please read the paper Finding community structure in very large networks by Clauset, Newman and Moore.

 ## Louvain Algorithm